nutanix/nutanix.ansible/README.md

 ## Prism Cenral
 > For the 1.1.0 release of the ansible plugin it will have N-2 compatibility with the Prism Central APIs.
 This release was tested against Prism Central versions pc2022.1.0.2, pc.2021.9.0.5 and pc.2021.8.0.1.
 > For the 1.2.0 release of the ansible plugin it will have N-2 compatibility with the Prism Central APIs.
 This release was tested against Prism Central versions pc.2022.4, pc2022.1.0.2 and pc.2021.9.0.5.
+> For the 1.3.0 release of the ansible plugin it will have N-2 compatibility with the Prism Central APIs.
+This release was tested against Prism Central versions pc.2022.4, pc2022.1.0.2 and pc.2021.9.0.4.

 Prism Central based examples: https://github.com/nutanix/nutanix.ansible/tree/main/examples/